input-output-hk/partner-chains-smart-contracts/offchain/README.md

   init                     Initialise sidechain
-  init-tokens-mint         Mint all sidechain initialisation tokens init-reserve-management  Initialise native token reserve management system init-checkpoint          Initialise checkpoint init-fuel                Initialise the FUEL and committee selection
+  init-tokens-mint         Mint all sidechain initialisation tokens init-reserve-management  Initialise native token reserve management system init-candidate-permission-token
-                           mechanisms
-  init-candidate-permission-token
-                           Initialise candidate permission token addresses                Get the script addresses for a given sidechain claim-v1                 Claim a FUEL tokens from a proof burn-v1                  Burn a certain amount of FUEL tokens claim-v2                 Claim FUEL tokens from thin air burn-v2                  Burn a certain amount of FUEL tokens register                 Register a committee candidate candidate-permission-token
+                           Initialise candidate permission token addresses                Get the script addresses for a given sidechain register                 Register a committee candidate candidate-permission-token
-                           Mint candidate permission tokens deregister               Deregister a committee member committee-hash           Update the committee hash save-root                Saving a new merkle root committee-handover       An alias for saving the merkle root, followed by updating the committee hash save-checkpoint          Saving a new checkpoint reserve-create           Create a new token reserve reserve-handover         Empty and remove an existing reserve reserve-deposit          Deposit assets to existing reserve
+                           Mint candidate permission tokens deregister               Deregister a committee member reserve-create           Create a new token reserve reserve-handover         Empty and remove an existing reserve reserve-deposit          Deposit assets to existing reserve